Fund HOA Reserves: How to Fund a Condominium or Townhome

 HOA Townhome Strategy: How to Fund Reserves for a Townhome Community

 Let’s take a real 34-unit HOA townhome association, with 40+ years of history.
-The key to their approach is starting with a component list detailing each element’s useful life, current state, and replacement costs.
-By setting up the priority of projects, like executing asphalt repair and phasing out others, they effectively manage HOA reserves and minimize homeowner inconvenience.
+The key to their approach is starting with a component list detailing each element’s useful life, remaining useful life, and current replacement costs.
+By setting up the plan, like executing asphalt repair and phasing out building painting, they effectively manage HOA reserves and minimize homeowner inconvenience.

 On the board for a HOA townhome?
 Keep this in mind: